jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/3-run-fruit-detector-edge/vm-iotedge.md

                 --parameters adminPasswordOrKey="<password>"
     ```

-    Replace `<vm_name>` with a name for this virtual machine.
+    Replace `<vm_name>` (no uppercase letters may be used) with a name for this virtual machine.
 This needs to be globally unique, so use something like `fruit-quality-detector-vm-` with your name or another value on the end.

     Replace `<username>` and `<password>` with a username and password to use to log in to the VM.
-These need to be relatively secure, so you can't use admin/password.
+These need to be relatively secure, so the password must contain a number, a lowercase letter, a uppercase letter and a symbol.

     Replace `<connection_string>` with the connection string of your `fruit-quality-detector-edge` IoT Edge device.